Protecting Sensitive Data in Marketing Campaigns

 There are various categories of data masking approaches, each with pros and cons:

-• Substitution replaces real data with fictional but realistic proxies.
+• Substitution replaces accurate data with fictional but realistic proxies.
 Simple substitution provides basic masking but risks pattern analysis.
 More advanced methods use cryptographic pseudorandom data to prevent this.

 • Shuffling techniques shuffle parts of the data, like birth years and days, to preserve utility while masking identities.
 However, this provides weaker protection for smaller datasets.